DickinsonCollege/FarmData2/docs/Technologies.md

 #### Component Tests ####

 Cypress component tests work by mounting a Vue Component into a browser and allowing tests to interact with it in isolation from the application.
 A typical component test will
-  1. Configuring and mounting the component into the test framework.
+  1. Configure and mount the component into the test framework.
   1. Query the component for an _HTML element_ of interest (e.g. button, ext field).
   1. Interact with that element (e.g. click the button, enter some text).
   1. Make an assertion about the result (e.g. the component emits an event or changes state).